 Windows machines running AMD processors & Nvidia graphics card usually tweak the CPU processor & GPU processor.
 The Kernel is a path creator for hardware & software to communicate with each other so that it can have a complete a task.
 Kindly, uninstall overclocking programs on your computer to reset the values.
 Remove the new values from the motherboard BIOS, so it can no longer interrupt your computer.

 Overclocking from BIOS is not a good idea unless the motherboard officially supports it.
+For more, you can also update your BIOS.

 Solution #2: Safe Mode

-Before we move to the advanced methods, confirming the problem is essential because it could trigger from any problem.
+Before we move to the advanced methods, confirming the problem is essential because it could trigger any problem.
 We have so many problems that cause one error; it isn’t easy to find the solution.

 A safe Mode is an excellent tool Microsoft added to all Windows operating system.
 The OS starts in safe mode, which loads the necessary components drivers and basic functions.
 In short, Windows won’t load GPU, Audio, Network hardware, and others.
 The problem occurs when you have a misconfigured program or contradicting program.